“Please, Sir, I want some more.”

 Food insecurity among children

 Siobhan Collingwood, a headteacher at a primary school in Morecambe in Lancashire, told the BBC that she has seen pupils arriving with nothing in their lunchboxes, and parents bursting into tears because they have no means of feeding their children.
+She reported that children at her school were reduced to taking fruit cores from bins.

 Unfortunately, her story is not unique.
 Other teachers have reported children who are thin, with “grey skin, poor teeth, poor hair”, tired by 9.30am because they haven’t eaten.